 Why when I work for hard for my money would I want to just give it away to someone else?
 Why would I give it to someone like ‘Bob’?
 He’s ‘happy with his life’.
 A life lived on the verge of poverty and homelessness.

 As long as Bob can afford the internet to keep up with those Kardashians or watch telenovelas the world is all roses, right?

-Well, of course, that is until the lady upstairs flushes, a hurricane comes, tourist season slows or anyone of a number of other uncontrollable events occurs.
-And then Bob can no longer afford to access the internet or own a device to use it.
+Well, of course, that is until the lady upstairs flushes, a hurricane comes, tourist season slows or any one of a number of other uncontrollable events occurs.
+And then Bob can no longer afford to access the internet.
+Or even own a device to access it.